wrenchathome/flip0anims/README.md

 5. Enjoy!

-Should you need help downloading the files from github and/or to your flipper, check out this guide i wrote for the [Flipperzero discord server](https://discord.com/channels/740930220399525928/986635575664726026/1042979075905556520), or feel free to reach out to me there
+Should you need help downloading the files from github and/or to your flipper, check out this [guide i wrote](https://raw.githubusercontent.com/wrenchathome/flipperfiles/main/_Guides/How2Flipper.pdf)

 #---------------------